-- pending\timer Automatic send transaction pending if the timer expires before a transaction reply has been sent.
+pending\timer Automatic send transaction pending if the timer expires before a transaction reply has been sent.
 This timer is also called provisional response timer.
-A Timer (see explanation below, defaults to 30000. - sent\pending\limit Sent pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
+A Megaco Timer (see explanation above), defaults to 30000.

+sent\pending\limit Sent pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
 This parameter specifies how many pending messages that can be sent (for a given received transaction request).
-When the limit is exceeded, the transaction is aborted (see handle\trans\request\abort [page 71]) and an error message is sent to the other side.
+When the limit is exceeded, the transaction is aborted (see handle\trans\request\abort [page 89]) and an error message is sent to the other side.

 Note that this has no effect on the actual sending of pending transactions.
 This is either implicit (e.g. when receiving a re-sent transaction request for a request which is beeing processed) or controlled by the pending\timer, see above.
-A positive integer or infinity.
-Defaults to infinity.

 recv\pending\limit Receive pending limit (see the MGOriginatedPendingLimit and the MGCOriginatedPendingLimit of the megaco root package).
 This parameter specifies how many pending messages that can be received (for a sent transaction request).
 When the limit is exceeded, the transaction is considered lost, and an error returned to the user (through the call-back function handle\trans\reply).
-A positive integer or infinity.
-Defaults to infinity.

-- reply\timer Wait for an ack.
-A Timer (see explanation below, defaults to 30000. - send\mod Send callback module which exports send\message/2.
+send\mod Send callback module which exports send\message/2.
 The function SendMod:send\message(SendHandle, Binary) is invoked when the bytes needs to be transmitted to the remote user.

 An atom, defaults to megaco\tcp.

 encoding\mod Encoding callback module which exports encode\message/2 and decode\message/2.
 The function EncodingMod:encode\message(EncodingConfig, MegacoMessage) is invoked whenever a 'MegacoMessage' record needs to be translated into an Erlang binary.
+The function encoding\config Encoding module config.

-The function EncodingMod:decode\message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.
+EncodingMod:decode\message(EncodingConfig, Binary) is invoked whenever an Erlang binary needs to be translated into a 'MegacoMessage' record.

 An atom, defaults to megaco\pretty\text\encoder.

-- encoding\config Encoding module config.
-A list, defaults to []. - protocol\version Actual protocol version.
-Current default is 1. - reply\data Default reply data.
+A list, defaults to [].

+protocol\version Actual protocol version.

+An positive integer, Current default is 1.

+strict\version Strict version control, i.e. when a message is received, verify that the version is that which was negotiated.

+An boolean, default is true.

+reply\data Default reply data.

 Any term, defaults to the atom undefined.

 threaded If a received message contains several transaction requests, this option indicates whether the requests should be handled sequencially in the same process (false), or if each request should be handled by it's own process (true i.e. a separate process is spawned for each request).
-Defaults to false.